samzipper/website-HEAL/content/OpenPositions/_index.md

 **Currently open positions:**

 *Undergraduates:*
- - The KGS Applied Geohydrology Internship program will be recruiting two interns for the 2020 summer, which will be advertised and open for applications in early 2020.
+ - The KGS Applied Geohydrology Internship program is recruiting two paid interns for the 2020 summer.
 The students will contribute to a KWRI-funded project investigating the hydrology and biogeochemistry of intermittent streams in the High Plains Aquifer and will be co-supervised by Sam, [Erin Seybold](https://www.erinseybold.com). and [Chi Zhang](https://www.chizhanggeophysics.com).
 These internships are open to students or recent graduates from any institution and will pay $7200 for a 12-week summer research experience.
+For more info and to apply [click here](https://employment.ku.edu/staff/16460BR) - review begins February 28.

 *Graduate Students:*
  - There are no currently funded graduate student positions open in HEAL.
 However, I am always happy to work with interested students on developing proposals for external funding, such as the [NSF GRFP](http://www.nsfgrfp.org/), or internal KU fellowships, such as the [Self Fellowship](https://selfgraduate.ku.edu).
 If you are interested, please [send Sam an email]({{< ref "/authors/samuel-c.-zipper" >}}).